andrewmichaelpowell/taigastream-ios/README.md

-Taiga Stream (iOS)
+Taiga Stream puts your favorite radio stations within easy reach.
+With unique preset buttons available directly from the Control Center and Lock Screen, you can switch stations instantly without interrupting what you're doing.

-Taiga Stream is a streaming radio app featuring preset buttons for the control center and lock screen.
-You can add up to 32 station presets.
-If you are signed into an iCloud account, your presets will sync across all of your devices.
+Create up to 32 station presets and enjoy quick access to the music, news, and talk you love.
+With iCloud, your presets automatically sync across your Apple devices, giving you the same personalized listening experience everywhere.